UN Global Compact

-Participation to the United Nations Global Compact
+Participation in the United Nations Global Compact

 NSG Group has been an active participant in the United Nations Global Compact (UNGC) since January 2012.
 We support the ten principles of "Human Rights, Labor, Environment, and Anti-Corruption" advocated by the United Nations Global Compact, and practice them through all our business activities.
 These ten principles are in common with the NSG Group's Code of Conduct, which sets out corporate responsibility for society and the environment.